Organizing company

 The voting will be supervised by a bailiff, who will draw up the official report of the voting operations.
 The public vote is final and decisive for these categories.

-In the event of a tie during the public vote, the Chairman of the Hospitality ON Committee and the President of Hospitality ON may jointly decide either to award two trophies or to hold a new vote on site.
+In the event of a tie during the public vote, the President of Hospitality ON may decide either to award two trophies or to hold a new vote on site.

 10.4 Validation and Announcement of Results

-Once the deliberations are completed, the final results are validated by the Advisory Committee and transmitted to the bailiff in charge of official record-keeping.
+Once the deliberations are completed, the final results are transmitted to the bailiff in charge of official record-keeping.
 The results remain strictly confidential until their official announcement during the ceremony.

-No member of the Committees, the Organizing Team, or any individual with prior access to the results is authorized to disclose information before the ceremony.
+No member of the Committees, the Organizing Team, Candidates or any individual with prior access to the results is authorized to disclose pubicly information before the ceremony.

 Article 11

 A diploma attesting their finalist status and signed by the President of the Organizing Company and the President of the Ceremony will be awarded to the finalist Candidates on stage.
-A trophy will be awarded to the winner in each corporate category, on stage.
+A trophy will be awarded to the Winner in each category, on stage.
 These prizes have no financial value.

 Each submitted application will be included in the Hospitality ON innovation database, which may be referenced in future editorial content, including thematic articles published in Hospitality ON’s print magazine.